B-UMMI/chewBBACA/README.md

 comparisons will be made, meaning more time will be needed for finishing the analysis.

 ### Q: Step 3 just crashed at 99% after 2 days running, do I need to start over?
-A: chewBBACA should allow you to continue where you stopped, just re-run the same command and you should be prompted to continue the allele call or use the flag --fc.
+A: chewBBACA should allow you to continue where you stopped, just re-run the same command and you should be prompted to continue the allele call or use the flag `--fc`.

 ### Q: I ran all the steps and my cgMLST loci size is smaller than traditional MLST, does this even work?
 A: You probably forgot to eliminate from the analysis genomes responsible for a considerable loss of loci.
 Try to run again step 4, remove some of those genomes and check if the cgMLST loci number rises.

 ### Q: Can I use a schema from an external source?
 A: Yes.
-Be sure to have a single fasta for each locus and use the "PrepExternalSchema" process.
+Be sure to have a single fasta for each locus and use the `PrepExternalSchema` process.

 ### Q: Which species already have a training file?
 A: At the moment: